-- Dental and Vision Services: Onsite dental services to students; vision screening and glasses for students in need.
+- Dental and Vision Services: Onsite dental services provided for students; vision screening and glasses for students in need.

-- Behavioral Health Services: In addition to social workers and counselors, the District has a partnership with multiple behavioral health agencies that provide behavioral health services directly inside many of our schools.
+- Behavioral Health Services: In addition to social workers and counselors, the District has a partnership with multiple behavioral health agencies that provide behavioral health services directly inside all of our schools

-- School-Based Health Centers: Also located directly inside many of our schools.
+- School-Based Health Centers: Also located directly inside several schools and as free standing entitites.
 Our school-based health center partners provide students with a full spectrum of health-related services, from physicals to managing chronic disease, behavioral health issues, and more.